JulioJVieira/Discord-Clone/README.md

 ### `Discord Clone`

-## project Description
+## Project Description

 - This project was developed to improve my skills on - frontend tools.

--I only used React Components and Styled-Components to dev it.
+- I only used React Components and Styled-Components to dev it.

--This project was showed by Rocketseat on youtube, and I tried to reproduce it.
+- This project was showed by Rocketseat on youtube, and I tried to reproduce it.

 ### Get Start

--To install this Repo, first of all, you need to clone it:
+To install this Repo, first of all, you need to clone it:

 `git clone https://github.com/PortalGramado/ingressos.git`